General Purpose and Function of the Committee

 The Committee will periodically review with management the Corporation's policies and positions taken on tax issues.

-The Committee will receive semi-annual reports from the Chief Compliance Officer on the Corporation's compliance with legal and regulatory requirements.
+The Committee will receive reports from the Chief Compliance Officer on the Corporation's compliance with legal and regulatory requirements, on at least an annual basis.
 The Committee will receive periodic reports from the General Counsel on all significant litigation and investigations and updates on these matters as warranted by circumstances.

 The Committee may receive summary annual reports from audit committees of subsidiaries of the Corporation.